cloud-oc/PixTab/README.md

 - **Multi-language support** — Available in English, Simplified Chinese, Traditional Chinese, Japanese, and Korean.
 - **Privacy-friendly** — All settings stored locally, no data sent to external servers.

 ## Installation

 > **Edge users can now install PixTab directly from the [Microsoft Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/detail/chpabpanagjfnglcpnpdpelacjfpnfoj).**
+>
+> **Firefox users can now install PixTab directly from [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/pixtab/).**

-> **Note**: This extension is not listed on the Chrome Web Store or Firefox Add-ons.
-Please install it manually using the steps below.
+> **Note**: This extension is not listed on the Chrome Web Store.
+Chrome users, please install it manually using the steps below.

 ### Chromium-based Browsers